High Performance Cars Mirror High Performance Marketing

 As much as the enthusiast in me enjoyed the driving experience of the modern Camaro, I knew that it would never be a car that I could enjoy working on in the same way that I did with vintage Camaro of my youth – the car had become so technologically advanced that I no longer had the required training or sophisticated tools to handle the task.
 It occurred to me shortly thereafter that the same thing was true in my professional life.
 I have been working as a marketing and sales professional in the automotive industry for over two decades but if I still relied on the strategies and tactics that I used at the beginning of my career, much like the vintage Camaro, I would be left seriously out-gunned in today’s automotive market.

-While vintage era automotive marketing could usually be handled internally (a brochure here, a trade show there), today’s marketing demands are exponentially more complex.
+While vintage era automotive marketing could usually be handled internally (a brochure here, a trade show there), today’s marketing demands are exponentially more complex, requiring high performance marketing.
 For example, today’s automotive marketers must have a keen sense of social media, be able to produce content for multiple platforms, be able to optimize websites for either SEO or pay-per-click, be able to integrate activities with customer CRM platforms and be able to operate in an increasingly global economy.
 No longer are trade shows handled by a stack of brochures on a table staffed by a few sales people – modern trade shows are a highly coordinated event, with specific promotional activities both pre and post-show, with engaging content developed specially for the show and with all leads carefully cultivated, tracked and followed-up upon.

 The advances in today’s marketing tools and tactics can drive impressive results, but just like the 2016 Camaro, modern automotive marketing is best left in the hands of a highly-skilled, trained professional.